PaulLeCam/react-leaflet/docs/Components.md

 - `className: string` (optional): className property of the `<div>` container for the map.
 - `maxBounds: bounds` (optional)
 - `style: object` (optional): style property of the `<div>` container for the map.
+- `useFlyTo: boolean` (optional): boolean to control whether to use flyTo functions for bounds and center.
+If false `map.fitBounds` and `map.setView` will be used.
+If true `map.flyToBounds` and `map.flyTo` will be used.
+Defaults to false.
 - `zoom: number` (optional)

 **Other properties**